Globally-centered autocovariances in MCMC: Introduction

 \subsection{Demonstrative example}

 We use ACF plots to demonstrate the striking difference in the estimation of $\Gamma(k)$.
-Consider a random-walk Metropolis-Hastings sampler for a univariate mixture of Gaussians target density.
+Consider a random-walk Metropolis-Hastings sampler for a univariate mixture of Gaussians.
 Let

 be the target density where $f(x; a,b)$ is the density of a normal distribution with mean $a$ and variance $b$.
 We set $m = 2$ with starting values distributed to the two modes.
-The trace plots in Figure~\ref{fig:gaussian-trace} indicate that in the first $10^4$ steps, the chains do not jump modes so that both Markov chains yield significantly different estimates of the population mean, $\mu$.
+The trace plots in Figure~\ref{fig:gaussian-trace} indicate that in the first $10^4$ steps the chains do not jump modes so that both Markov chains yield significantly different estimates of the population mean, $\mu$.
 At $10^5$ sample size, both Markov chains have traversed the state space reasonably and yield similar estimates of $\mu$.

-In Figure~\ref{fig:gaussian-trace} for $n = 10^4$, we present the ACF plots using $\hat{\Gamma}_s(k)$ and our proposed G-ACvF estimator.
+Further, in Figure~\ref{fig:gaussian-trace}, for $n = 10^4$ we present the ACF plots using $\hat{\Gamma}_s(k)$ and our proposed G-ACvF estimator.
 The blue curves are the respective estimates at $n = 10^5$.
 At $n = 10^5$ when the chains have similar means, the G-ACF and locally-centered ACF are equivalent.
-However, for $n = 10^4$, $\hat{\Gamma}_s(k)$ critically underestimates the correlation giving users a misleading visual of the quality of the Markov chain.
-The G-ACF estimator accounts for the discrepancy in sample means between two chains leading to a far improved quality of estimation.
+However, for $n = 10^4$, $\hat{\Gamma}_s(k)$ critically underestimates the correlation, producing a misleading visual of the quality of the Markov chain.
+G-ACF accounts for the discrepancy in sample means between the two chains, leading to a far improved quality of estimation.